Widebandgap/widebandgap.github.io/content/publication/conference-paper/Conference7/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - X. Yang,
+  - Xin Yang,
   - M. Porter
-  - Z. Yang
+  - Zineng Yang
   - Z. Xi
   - J. Lin
   - L. Zhu
   - L. Shao*
-  - correspondingzyh
+  - admin*
 # Author notes (optional)
 #author_notes:
 #  - 'Equal contribution'